rizkura96/rizkura96/README.md

 QA Automation Engineer working across web automation (Selenium and Java, both TestNG and Cucumber BDD), API testing (Postman, and Cucumber Serenity BDD with Rest Assured), UI automation with Playwright (TypeScript), and performance testing with JMeter.
-I run projects through Trello and GitHub Projects, and I'm comfortable working with AWS for deployment and infrastructure.
+I run projects through Jira and GitHub Projects, and I'm comfortable working with AWS for deployment and infrastructure.
 Beyond testing, I also design, build, and deploy my own full-stack web tools in my free time.
 See [Things I've Built](#-things-ive-built)